g-merrill/making-a-flask-react-app-from-scratch/README.md

 $ mkdir api/static
 $ mkdir api/templates
 ```
-77) In api/views.py, add a home route as such:
+77) In api/views.py, add a home route as such :
 ```
 from flask import Blueprint, jsonify, request, render_template